MortimerMcMire/MWSE-QuickLoot/README.md

-# MWSE-QuickLoot
 QuickLoot
 by mort
-Version 1.7
+Version 2

-Adds a Fallout 4-style loot menu to Morrowind.
+Adds a Fallout 4-style to Morrowind.
 Requires MWSE-lua.

-Mod of the Month January 2019
+2.0 update:
+-fixed quickloot accidentally taking items that can't be carried (invisible lights) -blacklist/whitelist functionality
+-new MCM menu
+-additonal minor bug fixes

+1.8 update:
+-fixed error from new mwse update

 1.7 update:
--Press "loot all" on an empty npc or creature to dispose of their corpse -Fixed empty window showing up on some plant containers
+-press "loot all" on an empty npc or creature to dispose of the corpse -fixed empty window on plant containers

 1.6 update:
--fixed spacebar resetting index (thanks Unappendixed)
+-No longer resets index when using spacebar activate

 1.5 update:
--fixed crash on specific trapped containers
--fixed not being able to type your alternate loot key in the console because it would autoclose the menu
+-fixed crash on looting specific trapped containers -fixed not being able to type your main activate key in console

 1.4 update:
 -Added an option to use spacebar to take items, and (default) z to open the regular container menu